Orbitofrontal cortex damage can cause a person to experience many behavioral changes.

 Decreased impulse control is one of the major symptoms of orbitofrontal damage.

-People with this effect will display inappropriate behavior.
+People with this symptom will display inappropriate behavior.
 For example, they may share personal information too freely or make rude remarks.
 They may even become aggressive.

 This impulsiveness can also cause them to become reckless and take part in dangerous activities.